CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/BGP-Weighted-Equal-Cost-Multipath.md

 The bandwidth value used by W-ECMP is only to determine the percentage of load to a given next hop and has no impact on actual link or flow bandwidth.
 {{%/notice%}}

-To show EVPN type-5 routes, run the `net show bgp l2vpn evpn route type prefix` command or the vtysh `show bgp l2vpn evpn route type prefix` command.
+To show EVPN type-5 routes, run the vtysh `show bgp l2vpn evpn route type prefix` command.

 The bandwidth shows both as bytes per second (unsigned 32 bits) as well as in Gbps, Mbps, or Kbps.
 For example: